Specialism

 Delays before the official “start” of the process – the validation issue

 So far, we have discussed the eight and 13-week official timeframes.
-But the clock only starts running on those once your application has been validated by the council.
+But the clock only starts running once your application has been validated by the council.

 Traditionally, the assumption was that validation would take days - but it can often take weeks and sometimes months.
 There is no right to appeal a planning application that doesn’t technically exist yet because it has not been judged valid.